Runfeng Li

 Research

-I'm interested in computer vision, computational imaging, and computer graphics.
+I'm interested in computer vision and its intersection with computational imaging, computer graphics, and machine learning.

 Time of the Flight of the Gaussians: Optimizing Depth Indirectly in Dynamic Radiance Fields